 b.
 An applicant/recipient shall be eligible for General Assistance even though such applicant/recipient possesses an interest in personal property as described herein:

 An interment plot, vault, or crypt retained for use by the applicant/recipient.

-GENERAL ASSISTANCE POLICIES

 Relocation assistance benefits paid by a public agency to the applicant/recipient who has been relocated as a result of a program of area redevelopment, urban renewal, freeway construction or any other public development, involving demolition or condemnation of existing housing pursuant to Welfare and Institutions Code Section 17409 (h).

-3. Personal property held in trust for the applicant/recipient which a court, when petitioned, has ruled is not immediately available for the support of the applicant/recipient.
+Personal property held in trust for the applicant/recipient which a court, when petitioned, has ruled is not immediately available for the support of the applicant/recipient.

 Section 21.
 Transfer of Property

 No person shall be eligible for General Assistance if there has been an assignment or transfer of real or personal property or resources, within the twelve-month period immediately preceding the date of application, for the purpose of qualifying for aid.